prl-mushr/mushr-website/content/tutorials/noetic-navigation.md

 Control Node Initialized
 {{</highlight>}}

-Launch the global planner node (use the planner appropriate for your system):
+Finally, launch the global planner node (use the planner appropriate for your system):

 {{<highlight bash>}}
 $ roslaunch mushr_gp real.launch